JuliaCon/www.juliacon.org/2021/workshops.md

 # JuliaCon 2021 Workshops

 Below you will find the workshop scheudle along with the link to watch on YouTube.
+All workshops will be at __10 AM EDT (2 PM UTC)__ and as shown below, there will be two workshops running concurrently each day.

 | Date        | Talk Title  |     Link    |
 | ----------- | ----------- | ----------- |